hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

 **iFrame integration**

-The cartridge enables merchants to use the HiPay payment solution via an iFrame integrated in their own Demandware implementation.
+The cartridge enables merchants to use the HiPay payment solution via an iFrame integrated in their own Salesforce Commerce Cloud implementation.

 **Multiple payment methods**